pbaghershahi/LOGIC/README.md

 <br/>
 > From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context <br>

-### Note
-The current implementatio supports the Amazon Products dataset.
-We add the codes and config files for other datasets soon.

 ## Requirements

 Please use the script `installation.sh` to install the requirements as follows: